 The Prestige uses the PPP Multilink Protocol (PPP/MP) to bundle multiple links in a single connection to boost the effective throughput between two nodes.
-The bundle works best when the member links are of the same type of call (e.g., modem vs. ISDN) and at approximately the same speed.
+The bundle works best when the member links are of the same type of call and at approximately the same speed.